GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 Here are some common uses of ARIA.

-1. Special widgets that don't exist in HTML, like a menubar, autocomplete, tree, or spreadsheet
+1. Special widgets that don't exist in HTML, like a menu bar, autocomplete, tree, or spreadsheet
 1. Widgets that exist in HTML, but the author invented their own anyway, possibly because they needed to tweak the behavior or appearance of the normal widget.
 For example, an HTML `<input type="range">` element is basically a slider, but authors want to make it look different.
 For